A IS FOR AGRICULTURE, ARCHAEOLOGY, & ARCHITECTURE

 Germany has many ARCHAEOLOGY sites including Roman Sites and Prehistoric Sites.
 Some of the first Neanderthal fossils were found in 1856 in a limestone quarry in Neanderthal.
 Xanten is an Archaeological Park.

 The Bauhaus, a school of design, has had a strong influence over ARCHITECTURE and art.
 Buildings in Germany have a variety of architecture.
 The third largest dome in Europe is in the town of St. Blasien.
 The Weissenhof Row Houses are examples of modern architecture.
-Many castles and churches in South Germany are in Baroque Art, and the Honeylicker Baroque Angel is known among art students worldwide.
+Many castles and churches in South Germany are in Baroque Art.

 Germany has hundreds of CASTLES including Water Castles.
 Some are in ruins, some have been restored, and some have been converted into hotels.
 For its first 500 years, Nurnberg Castle was the residence of German Kings and Emperors.
 Ludwig II built many castles, but the Linderhof Palace was the only one completed in his lifetime.
 The castle at Disneyland in California was modeled after the Neuschwanstein Castle.